 Nationalism Moves to the Mainstream

-So while Red Letter Christian found Tony Campolo may insist “the true Jesus is neither a Republican nor a Democrat,” it’s clear that an increasing number of evangelicals disagree.
+So while Red Letter Christian founder Tony Campolo may insist “the true Jesus is neither a Republican nor a Democrat,” it’s evident that an increasing number of evangelicals disagree.

 Religious Extremism on the Rise